MillerBrainObservatory/mbo_utilities/docs/dff.md

 \Delta F/F_0 = \frac{F - F_0}{F_0}
 ```

-Here, F₀ a user-defined baseline that may be static (e.g., median over all frames) or dynamically estimated using a rolling window.
+Here, F₀ a user-defined baseline that may be static (e.g., median over all frames)
+or dynamically estimated using a rolling window.

-This guide assumes you've read this please read [this scientifica article](https://www.scientifica.uk.com/learning-zone/how-to-compute-%CE%B4f-f-from-calcium-imaging-data) by Dr Peter Rupprecht at the University of Zurich.
+This guide assumes you've read [this scientifica article](https://www.scientifica.uk.com/learning-zone/how-to-compute-%CE%B4f-f-from-calcium-imaging-data) by Dr Peter Rupprecht at the University of Zurich.

 ::::{grid}
 :::{grid-item-card} Blog-Post Takeaways